hk-sondhi/Portfolio/README.md

 # Portfolio

 A collection of university coursework and personal projects developed throughout my Computer Science degree.
-Projects are grouped by academic year and module, with a focus on clarity, modularity, and applied problem-solving.
+Projects are grouped by academic year and module.

 ---